Are you looking for a list of the best games like Among Us to betray your friends? Good news, we’ve got you covered.

 One of the older titles on this list, Castle Crashers is an action-packed beat-em-up that has aged remarkably well by today’s standards.
 It also happens to feature a similar colorful 2D hand-drawn art style as Among Us.

-Developed by The Behemoth, the game has you and your friends hacking and slashing your way to the top as you save a princess and defend your kingdom’s honor.
-While the main campaign can be played cooperatively, there’s also a PvP mode with free for all and team battling.
+Created by The Behemoth, the game requires you and your pals to cut and fight your way to victory, all while rescuing a princess and protecting your kingdom’s dignity.
+You can team up to play the main mode or engage in player versus player battles with both free for all and team options.

 Here, you can use your friends as target practice and try out Castle Crashers arsenal of over 40 different weapons.
 If you and your Crew have been playing Among Us for a while, it may do you some good to change things up with a palette cleanser that looks like it could have easily been played on New Grounds back in the day.